A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Supervised Classification

 \subsection{Data Pre-Processing}

 The input to the classification model are images of 2D spanwise vorticity extracted from a $7.5c$ by $7.5c$ window located in the wake and interpolated onto a cartesian grid of $128$ by $128$ pixels as illustrated in Figure \ref{f:classification_preproc}.
-The window size is selected such that it contains all vortices shed from the foil in the $y$-direction in all kinematics from Table \ref{t:kin}.
+The window size is selected such that it contains all vortices shed from the foil in the $y$-direction in all kinematics from Table \ref{t:kin} and $7.5c$ corresponds to a typical inter-foil spacing in foil-arrays under the energy harvesting regime.
 For each set of kinematics, three oscillation cycles within the steady state regime are used as input with data sampled at every $tU_\infty/c=0.1$, for a total of $11,846$ samples.
+The fixed sampling rate is used in order to maintain the difference between consecutive wake images independent of the foil's reduced frequency, thus the number of samples differs for each frequency.
 Contour levels of vorticity are chosen to display the wake structures in all kinematics, and six levels ($-2,-1,-0.5,0.5,1,2$) are consistently drawn for each wake image as shown in Figure \ref{f:classification_preproc}.

 Since the vortices shed from the foil may affect each other's trajectory \cite{RibeiroFranck2021, kindum2012, Ashraf2011}, the time evolution is considered in the classification neural network through the use of LSTM units.
-The sampling rate for the input sequence is five time samples, which provided higher accuracy compared with a ten time sample sequence.
-To avoid overfitting, a data augmentation technique is implemented, which duplicated the number of samples from $11,846$ to $23,692$.
-This technique not only took an input sequence at consecutive $0.1 tU_\infty/c$ units, but also with $0.1 tU_\infty/c$ skipped between samples, i.e. $0.1, 0.3, 0.5, 0.7, 0.9 tU_\infty/c$.
+A sequence of five images is given as the input data, which provided higher accuracy compared with a sequence of ten images.
+To avoid overfitting, a data augmentation technique is also implemented, which duplicated the number of samples from $11,846$ to $23,692$.
+This technique not only took an input sequence at consecutive $0.1 tU_\infty/c$ units, but also with $0.1 tU_\infty/c$ skipped between samples, i.e. $0.1, 0.3, 0.5, 0.7, 0.9 tU_\infty/c$, following a similar strategy by Chong and Tay \cite{chong2017}.